Ho-Ro/adf4351/README.md

 ### Experimental FW based on libfx2

 Another Cypress FW based on libfx2 is `fx2adf435xfw_ex.ihx`, located in [firmware/fx2.libfx2](firmware/fx2.libfx2).
-It supports the same functionality as the counterpart in [firmware/fx2](firmware/fx2).
+It supports the same functionality as the counterpart in [firmware/fx2](firmware/fx2), additional it supports the storage of default register settings in EEPROM that are used at power-on.
 The source code consists of only one file `main.c` and has an easier syntax.

 ### Upload the firmware into RAM